English Language Counselling in Hannover

 Frequently Asked Questions

-Very often the very issues, which bring us to therapy makes it difficult to start.
+Very often the very issues, which bring us to therapy make it difficult to start.
 During the process difficult and painful feelings may be brought to the fore whilst offering insight and ultimately relief of your pain.
 The success of treatment depends to a large extend on the quality of the relationship we are going to build.
 This is partly (but not solely) facilitated through language.

 A counsellor (or a psychotherapist) is not a friend, a colleague or an acquaintance but someone who will support and guide you.